 We call our approach Holistic Language Acquisition, which we use in the books we write.
 To educate children on the political process, we use a modern fable about politics — “How To Become President.”
 The book, written by Erika Nielsen, tells the story of a lion seeking the land’s highest office.

 Read aloud, the written word, accompanied by illustrations, conveys a great deal of meaning.
-This process allows for conversations with questions about the story, all in comments and ideas expressed in a child’s native language.
+This process allows for conversations with questions about the story, all in comments and ideas expressed in away that a child can understand.
+Specialized words are added specifically to expand the child’s vocabulary relevant to the election process.

 Instead of memorizing terms or reciting facts, children learn the nuance of a new and complex concept through various methods centered on this modern fable about politics that results in understanding.
 This is a process that complements regular education and assigns meaning to new ideas.